Skinny Legs Female

 The workout starts with leg exercises.
 That way, you’re investing your best effort into stimulating your leg muscles.
 Later in the workout, you can switch to the upper body for balanced growth.

-When doing the workout, worry less about the number of reps and more about challenging yourself and bringing yourself close enough to failure.
+When doing the workout, worry less about the number of reps and more about challenging yourself with the weight you picked and bringing yourself close enough to failure.
 Whether you fail at 6 or 20 reps, you’ll build muscle either way.
 Anywhere from 4–40 reps per set is good for building muscle.

 Ideally, you’ll stop your set when you’re just about to fail.
 But as a beginner, knowing exactly how hard you’re pushing yourself is hard.
 If you aren’t sure if you’re taking your sets close to failure, try doing more.
 Try pushing yourself all the way until your muscles give out.
 That way, you’ll know what it feels like.
 Next time, stop right before that point.